Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Change of coordinates and final formula for expectations

 We orient the dashed edges of $\gC_\gF$ in the direction from non-conjugated vertices to conjugated and recall that the solid edges are oriented in the opposite direction, from conjugated vertices to non-conjugated.
 Then, $\gC_\gF$ becomes an oriented cycle, see fig.~\ref{f:F7}(b).

-Let us denote by $\hat\gC_\gF$ the reduced oriented cycle $\gC_\gF$, that is the cycle $\gC_\gF$ in which we keep only non-conjugated vertices and "forget" all conjugated vertices, see fig.~\ref{f:F8}.
-The cycle $\hat\gC_\gF$ defines a cyclic permutation $\pi_\gF$ of the set $\{0,\dots,2N\}$ as
+Let us denote by $\hat\gC_\gF$ the reduced oriented cycle $\gC_\gF$, that is the cycle $\gC_\gF$ in which we keep only non-conjugated vertices and "forget" all conjugated ones, see fig.~\ref{f:F8}.
+The cycle $\hat\gC_\gF$ defines a cyclic permutation $\pi_\gF$ of the set of parameters for the non-conjugated vertices $\{0,\dots,2N\}$ as

-The graph $\mathfrak{U}_\gF$ and the Hamilton cycle $\gC_\gF$ play a central role in the presented construction.
+The graph $\mathfrak{U}_\gF$ and the Hamilton cycle $\gC_\gF$ play a central role in our construction.
 Nevertheless, below we use only the "derivative" objects: the reduced cycle $\hat\gC_\gF$ and the permutation $\pi_\gF$.